 Dorothy Otelia Hudson departed this life at the Grove Rehabilitation and Nursing Center in Valhalla, NY on Sunday, January 26, 2020.

-To send flowers in memory of Dorothy O. "Dottie" Hudson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Dorothy O. "Dottie" Hudson, please visit our Heartfelt Sympathies Store.

 Dorothy was born September 3, 1931 in Scottsville, Virginia, Albemarle County.
 She was the eldest child of the late Edward Alexander Hudson and the late Noralene Smith Hudson.
 Dorothy is predeceased by her siblings Edward Alexander Hudson, Halcott Venable Hudson, Barbara Mae Roberts and Marie Chambers.